Blog

 The patio behind has carvings but none very clear.

-Across a stream was another group of temples including Temple of the Sun …
+Crossing a stream, we found another group of temples including Temple of the Sun …

 … and The Temple of the Leafy Cross, both named after pretty indistinct interior carvings …